ChengF-Lab/COVID-19_Map/README.md

 Please see https://github.com/ChengF-Lab/GPSnet and https://chengf-lab.github.io/PDGPS/ for more details and explanations

 ### Supplemental Files
-Supplemental figures and tables in found in supplemental_files/
+Supplemental figures and tables are found in `supplemental_files/`

 * S1 Table.
 Summary of the data sets used in this study.
 * S2 Table.
 Five SARS-CoV-2 target data sets used in this study.